 We should also keep in mind that the start of the reconstruction and renovation of the old temple grounds of Wat Pho as from 1782 — with the purpose that the temple would function as a repository of Thai medical knowledge — presupposes that knowledge of the Sen Lines and Thai Acupressure Points already existed before that.

-Additionally, some Thai Acupressure Points that lie along the Sen Lines have an equivalent in so-called Indian Marma or Varma points or in Chinese acupuncture points of which the latter lie along the Chinese Meridians (Qi Life Force Channels).
+Additionally, many Thai Acupressure Points that lie along the Sen Lines have an equivalent in so-called Indian Marma Points (also called Varma Points), or in Chinese Acupoints, the latter to be found along the Chinese Meridians (Qi Life Force Channels).

 The fact that the Indian Nadis and the Chinese Meridians have a history of at least two millennia suggests that the Thai Sen Lines and Thai Acupressure Points (keeping in mind that the Thai have integrated Chinese, Indian, and their own medical knowledge) have a history much older than the Thai scriptural evidence of the 19th century CE let us believe.

-Yet, it remains rather vague how much has been borrowed from the Indians or Chinese, and which part exactly is originally Thai Wisdom.
+Yet, it remains rather vague how much has been borrowed from the Indians or Chinese, how things were combined, and which part exactly is originally Thai Wisdom.